CVE-2026-30613: n/a

 Description

-An information disclosure vulnerability exists in AZIOT 1 Node Smart Switch (16amp)- WiFi/Bluetooth Enabled Software Version: 1.1.9 due to improper access control on the UART debug interface.
-An attacker with physical access can connect to the UART interface and obtain sensitive information from the serial console without authentication.
+CVE-2026-30613 is an information disclosure vulnerability in the AZIOT 1 Node Smart Switch (16amp) WiFi/Bluetooth Enabled device running software version 1.
+1. 9.
+The issue arises from improper access control on the UART debug interface, allowing an attacker with physical access to connect to the UART interface and retrieve sensitive information from the serial console without authentication.
+The vulnerability has a CVSS score of 4.
+6, indicating medium severity.
+No official patch or remediation guidance is currently available, and no known exploits are reported in the wild.

 AI-Powered Analysis